alexamy/godot-dialogue-system/README.md

 ## Syntax
 ### Phrase
-Every line without special symbols in the start consdired as a phrase.
+Every line without special symbols in the start considered as a phrase.
 It has two parts - name before `:` and phrase text afterwards.
+Can have multiline text, if has no characters after `:`.
 If for some weird reason your phrase line must start with special symbol (below) - escape it with '\', i.e. '\$'.
 To start phrase line with '\', use '\\'.